Zizzamia/perfume.js/README.md

 ```

 #### Defining Steps
-In order for us to be able to track metrics for Steps, we need to configure the steps and provide them when initializing Perfume.
+In order for Perfume to be able to track metrics for Steps, we need to configure the steps and provide them when initializing Perfume.

 Below you can find an example of how to do this.